Communication ChannelsZendesk

 Tickets with product feedback (feature requests, bug reports, UX complaints, performance issues, integration requests) automatically become feedback posts.
 Routine support resolutions — password resets, billing inquiries, account questions — are silently discarded.

-Agents can also create feedback posts manually from the Zendesk sidebar app without going through the AI pipeline — the post is created instantly with the title and description they provide..
+Agents can also create feedback posts manually from the Zendesk sidebar app without going through the AI pipeline — the post is created instantly with the title and description they provide.

-Backfill runs in the background and can take from a few minutes to several hours depending on ticket volume.
+Historical import runs in the background and can take from a few minutes to several hours depending on ticket volume.
 New tickets from the moment of connection onward are processed in near real time via webhooks.

 How Feedback Is Processed